 As this list could easily be populated by 11 other Judy Blume books, shout-out to some other notable works that I have around today: Deenie, Tiger Eyes, Just as Long as We're Together, and Otherwise Known as Shelia the Great.

-2. Kristi's Great Idea by Ann M. Martin
+2. Kristy's Great Idea by Ann M. Martin

 As I was a girl born in the '80s, I read every single Baby-Sitters Club book — Super Specials and Mysteries included.
 But this book started it all, and my friends and I, and I'm sure the rest of us too, spent a lot of time figuring out which character we were (we all wanted Claudia), and trying to form our own babysitting club.